LGBTQ rights in France: Sodomy laws

 Before the French Revolution, sodomy was a serious crime.
+Same-sex sexual acts resulted in castration on the first offense, dismemberment on the second, and burning on the third.
+Lesbian behavior was punished with specific mutilations for the first two offenses and burning on the third as well.
 Jean Diot and Bruno Lenoir were the last gay people burned to death on 6 July 1750.
 The first French Revolution decriminalised homosexuality when the Penal Code of 1791 made no mention of same-sex relations in private.
 This policy on private sexual conduct was retained in the Penal Code of 1810 and followed in nations and French colonies that adopted the Code.
 Still, homosexuality and cross-dressing were widely seen as being immoral, and LGBTQ people were still subjected to legal harassment under various laws concerning public morality and order.
 Some LGBTQ people from the regions of Alsace and Lorraine, which were annexed by Nazi Germany in 1940, were persecuted and interned in concentration camps.
 LGBTQ people were also persecuted under the Vichy Regime, despite there being no laws criminalizing homosexuality.

 Higher age of consent

 An age of consent was introduced on 28 April 1832.
 It was fixed to 11 years for both sexes and later raised to 13 years in 1863.
 On 6 August 1942, the Vichy Government introduced a discriminative law in the Penal Code: article 334 (moved to article 331 on 8 February 1945 by the Provisional Government of the French Republic) which increased the age of consent to 21 for homosexual relations and 15 for heterosexual ones.
 The age of 21 was then lowered to 18 in 1974, which had become the age of legal majority.
 This law remained valid until 4 August 1982, when it was repealed under President François Mitterrand to equalise the age of consent at 15 years of age, despite the vocal opposition of Jean Foyer in the French National Assembly.